 Established by the PGA of America in 1929, it has become the body for professional and club players for the annual flagship series.

 The PGA Tour starts around mid-September and ends in late August announcing the tour championship.
 The top 125 players in the FedEx Cup standings become eligible to play in the Cup Playoffs, which is a series of three events over August.
 The FedEx Cup Playoffs determine the year’s PGA overall champion.
-With the most recent champion in 2019 being Rory McIlroy.

 - The US Masters